1958–1960

 (547), power convertible top (661).

-Last features to appear in 1960 models included tailamps molded into the rear fenders and heavy grill
+Last features to appear in 1960 models included tailamps molded into the rear fenders and heavy

 teeth.
 New features include aluminum radiators, but only with 270 hp